Drop Hole 落穴

 Installation View, Studio Gallery, Shanghai, 2023

-The theme of this exhibition, "Drop Hole" (落穴), originates from a three-dimensional cutting technique — a tunnel-like structure that connects two holes.
-The larger the volume of the skirt, the more pronounced and sculptural the structure becomes.[1]
-When fabric is draped directly over the body or a dress form, techniques such as cutting, folding, gathering, and stretching are used to shape the material, causing basic geometric forms to converge into a new entity.
+"Drop Hole" originates from a three-dimensional cutting technique—it refers to a tunnel-like structure that connects two openings.
+The greater the volume of the skirt, the more pronounced this structure becomes [1].
+When fabric is draped over the body or a dress form, techniques such as cutting, folding, gathering, and stretching allow basic geometric forms to converge into a new entity.
 Within these constructed surfaces, a dynamic imagination of falling unfolds.
-The Drop Hole (落穴) acts more like a dynamic model of breaking through boundaries.
+For me, "Drop Hole" functions more as a model pointing toward dynamic boundaries.

 [1] Tomoko Nakamichi, Pattern Magic, 2010.